-In this compendium you will find summaries for each of the studies currently published on the use of Profile costal cartilage in rhinoplasty.
-Each summary includes links to the actual clinical paper on the Profile product webpage of the MTF website.
-The compendium also contains buttons that allow the reader to easily toggle between sections, including the "Key Figures and Tables" section.
+In this compendium you will find summaries for each of the studies currently published on the use of Profile costal cartilage in both primary and revision rhinoplasty.
+Each summary includes links to the actual clinical paper as well as buttons that allow the reader to easily toggle between sections, including the "Key Figures and Tables" section.